 Considering he’s a busy billionaire, media star and actual Baron, the fact that Lord Sugar finds time for contact with the new Apprentice winner seems an unexpected treat.
 Well, it was for Sarah Lynn, anyway.

-“Usually it’s around once a week, though,” she says.
+“Usually it’s around once a week, though,” she said.
 “He lets us crack on with the day-to-day stuff, but anything in terms of pricing or the greater overall business plan, he has a say.”

 Lord Sugar is a lot nicer after The Apprentice ends